notaz/picodrive/README.md

 PicoDrive can use Storyware pages and pad overlays in png format in the same directory as the cartridge image.
 The selected page is displayed automatically if the pen is used on the storyware or pad.
-Details about how to correctly name the pages can be found in the *How to run Sega Pico games* section in `platform/base_readme.txt`.
+Details about how to correctly name the pages can be found in `platform/base_readme.txt`.

+### Sega Pico Pen and Sega Mouse

+On all platforms with physical mouse support, PicoDrive can use real mouse input to emulate a Sega Mouse or the Pico Pen.
+A physical mouse can be operated in either a captured or uncaptured state, selectable via the `Capture mouse` hotkey.
+Mouse mode can be activated by setting `mouse` as the input device for one of the pads.
+It depends on the game as to which pad should be used for mouse input.
+More information is located in `platform/base_readme.txt`.

 ### Sega Pico and SC-3000 Keyboards